-◆ The Financial Statements
+• The Financial Statements

-There are five principal financial statements which, taken together, show the results of the stewardship and accountability of elected Members and management for the resources entrusted to them.
+There are four principal financial statements which, taken together, show the results of the stewardship and accountability of elected Members and management for the resources entrusted to them.
 These results are contained in the information about the Authority's financial position, performance and cash flows.
-Full information is presented relating to the year of account, 2016/17.
-Comparative information for the previous year is not shown as this is the first year of the new Authority.
+Full information is presented relating to the year of account, 2017-18, along with comparative information for the previous year.